George Z. Singal

-George Z. Singal (born October 27, 1945) is a senior United States district judge of the United States District Court for the District of Maine and also serves as a Judge on the United States Foreign Intelligence Surveillance Court.
+George Zvi-Arjie Singal (born October 27, 1945) is a senior United States district judge of the United States District Court for the District of Maine and also serves as a judge on the United States Foreign Intelligence Surveillance Court.

 Education and career

 Singal was born in a refugee camp in Florence, Italy in 1945.
 His family emigrated to Bangor, Maine, in 1948.
 He subsequently became a naturalized American citizen.
 He received a Bachelor of Arts degree from the University of Maine in 1967.
 He received a Juris Doctor from Harvard Law School in 1970.
 He was in private practice of law in Maine from 1970 to 2000.
 He was an assistant county attorney of Office of the County Attorney, Maine from 1971 to 1973.
-He was a Complaint justice, Bangor in 1974.
+He was a complaint justice in Bangor in 1974.

 Federal judicial service

-Singal is a United States District Judge of the United States District Court for the District of Maine.
-Singal was nominated by President Bill Clinton on May 11, 2000, to a seat vacated by Morton A. Brody.
+On May 11, 2000, Singal was nominated by President Bill Clinton to serve as a United States district judge of the United States District Court for the District of Maine, to a seat vacated by Judge Morton A. Brody.
 He was confirmed by the United States Senate on June 30, 2000, and received commission on July 11, 2000.
 He served as chief judge from 2003 to 2009.
 He took senior status on July 31, 2013.